mhartl/pivotal-github/README.md

 Additionally, `git story-merge` accepts any options valid for `git merge`.

+### git story-pull-request

+`git story-pull-request` opens the proper remote URI to issue a pull request for the current branch (OS&ndash;X only):

+    $ git story-pull-request

 ### story-open

 The `story-open` command (*note*: no `git`) opens the current story in the default browser (OS X&ndash;only):